Hyperellipsoid Density Sampling: Exploitative Sequences to Accelerate High-Dimensional Numerical Optimization: Future Works

 \section{Future Works}

-Future works include exploring the performance of HDS against a wider range of optimization algorithms and test functions, as well as unconstrained problems, to validate its robustness.
+The algorithm has been tested against the sample sizes, dimensions, and functions detailed in this study.
+Future works explore the performance of HDS against a wider range of optimization algorithms and test functions, as well as sample size-dimensionality permutations, to validate its robustness.

-Many components of the HDS workflow are derived empirically.
-A more rigorous mathematical framework may be explored such that the high-dimensional geometry is utilized for more elegant and efficient sample generation.

-Further research would focus on rigorously defining the parameters, such as initial QMC sample size, number of initial estimation clusters, as well as miscellaneous constants and scaling factors.
-This would also include optimizing the algorithm’s sample generation time, especially for high sample counts and dimensions D>>100 and N>>10,000.
+Many hyperparameters within the HDS generation are derived empirically.
+A more rigorous mathematical framework may be explored to utilize the high-dimensional geometry for more efficient sample generation.
+Further work focuses on rigorously defining these parameters, such as initial QMC sample size, number of initial estimation clusters, as well as miscellaneous constants and scaling factors.
+This includes optimizing the algorithm’s sample generation time, especially for high sample counts and dimensions $D \gg 100$ and $N \gg 10,000$.
+Using covariance matrix diagonals rather than PCA demonstrates slight improvements, at the cost of degraded experimental solution quality.

-The trials in this study were conducted without using Gaussian weights.
-Evaluating the impact of these weights on problems where prior information about the optimal solution location is known would validate the effectiveness of this weighting strategy.
+The trials in this study were performed without the application of Gaussian weights.
+Evaluating the impact of these weights, specifically on problems where prior information about the optimal solution location is known, would validate the effectiveness of this weighting strategy.
 Additionally, hybrid sampling-optimization strategies can be explored.
-This may include an initial optimization initialized with uniformly distributed samples, followed by a second optimization using HDS to exploit the newfound regions of interest.
+This may include a first optimization initialized with a uniform distribution, followed by a second optimization initialized with HDS to exploit the previously identified region.
+This process can be repeated ad infinitum to converge sample sequences around the a priori regions of interest.

 \begin{acks} The author would like to thank Dr. Ksenia Polson, Dr. Kellen Sorauf, Dr. Mike Busch, and Monet Morris for their invaluable feedback and support throughout this study.
 It would not have been possible without the insights gained from each of our discussions.